mresetar/mresetar.github.io/_posts/2020-03-20-squashing-docker-images-for-smaller-size.markdown

 <missing>                                                                 7 weeks ago                                                                                                   81.3MB              Imported from -
 ```

-In squashed image we see that all the layer in between the FROM and last layers are with size of 0B.
+In squashed image we see that all the layers in between the FROM and last layers are with size of 0B.
 If we look
 at the resulting image size (`docker images | grep ubi-minimal-jq-squashed`) it is 85.3MB.

 ```